remogatto/mandala/README.md

 # How does it work?

-Mandala uses [Goandroid](https://github.com/eliasnaur/goandroid) toolchain to compile Go applications for Android.
+Mandala uses the [Goandroid](https://github.com/eliasnaur/goandroid) toolchain to compile Go applications for Android.
 The graphics abstraction between desktop and device is obtained using a bunch of technologies.
 In particular